 NEW STAIR – The new stair leading to the new storey should meet the requirements of part K – stair ramps and guardings.

-FIRE SEPERATION OF NEW STOREY – The new storey should be seperated from the rest of the house by fire resisting construction.
+FIRE SEPARATION OF NEW STOREY – The new storey should be separated from the rest of the house by fire resisting construction.

 ESCAPE WINDOWS – Each room in the new storey should be provided with an openable window for escape or rescue purposes.
 In a two room loft conversion a single escape window can be accepted providing both rooms have their own access to the stairs and a communicating door should be provided between the 2 rooms so that it is possible to gain access to the window without passing through the stair enclosure.